patrickfav/website-favre/content/articles/2020-04-14-how-to-centralize-your-checkstyle-configuration-with-maven/index.md

 1. Create a new Maven project only containing your checkstyle.xml
 2. Reference it in the Checkstyle Maven plugin of your consumer project
-3. Make your project deployable to publish it to your maven repo
+3. Make your project deployable to publish it to your Maven repo

 Done!